Part 1 of 3 in the “How to survive a 401(k) audit” series

 Evan Rauch, CPA

-As an Audit Senior, Evan is responsible for the performance of audit fieldwork, financial reporting and directly supervising the staff on the engagement.
+As an audit supervisor, Evan Rauch is responsible for the performance of audit fieldwork, financial reporting and directly supervising the staff on the engagement.
+He has been with Alerding CPA Group for five years.